symbolicdata/symbolicdata.github.io/Naming.markdown

 #### Namespaces

 We try to reuse established namespaces and namespace abbreviations as, e.g., listed in <http://www.prefix.cc> or <http://lov.okfn.org>.
-It is a strong advice by Tim Berners-Lee to do so, and he set out the award to earn the [fifth star](http://5stardata.info) for ontology projects.
+It is a strong advice by Tim Berners-Lee to do so, and he set out the (moral) award to earn the [fifth star](http://5stardata.info) for ontology projects that follow this advice.

 (fixed by hgg - 2013-07-14)